sanikk/algolabra/documentation/implementation_document.md

 to play with.
 - heuristics function for grid, should be usable in both
 - went with qt6 front, since it looks neat
+- the ordered dict version can match A* on larger maps.

 There are basic tools for wiring up a search funtion with logging, visuals, timings.
 View is tabbed and new tabs are easy to add.

 ## Achieved space and time complexities

-With non-consistent heuristics some nodes will be expanded multiple times.
 Octile distance is used as heuristic.

+There are no huge inefficiencies in either.
+So we are down

 ## Performance and O-analysis comparisons